flashbots/mev-research/FRPs/FRP-6.md

 The first step in answering this broad question is first surveying and evaluating the existing literature and practice of auction mechanism design in a decentralized setting.
 In order to tackle this objects is to answer the following questions:
+* In what ways do crypto auctions differ from existing literature: what are the impact of easy collusion forming on cooperative strategies and does current literature fall short of addressing this concern?
+Ad auctions have a similar setting, perhaps a better survey of how they deal with it? (see Methodolody for survey of existing projects, i.e. industry anecdotes).
 * What assumptions can be made about the participants and their capabilities (includes a potentially malicious miner)?
 * Does expanding the auction format (from a single winning bundle to potentially multipe winning bundles) make auction design much more difficult?
 * How do current implementation auctions in crypto deal with issues such as efficiency, security, privacy, and auditability?